infinite-gears/python-excercises/README.md

     n is a non-negative integer.

 This exercise provides practice in converting numbers to binary and finding the maximum consecutive ones in their binary representation.
+**Exercise: Maximum Difference**

+**Objective:**

+In this exercise, you will practice working with classes and linked lists.
+Your goal is to create a Python program that defines a Node class and a Solution class.
+The Solution class should implement an insert method that adds nodes to the end of a linked list and a display method to print the linked list.

+**Instructions:**

+1. Start by defining a Node class with the following attributes:
+   - An integer data field, `data`.
+   - A reference to the next node, `next`, which is initialized to `None` in the constructor.

+2. Create a Solution class with the following methods:
+   - `insert(self, head, data)`: This method should insert a new node with the given data at the end of the linked list.
+If the linked list is empty, the new node should become the head of the list.
+Return the head of the updated linked list.
+   - `display(self, head)`: This method should print the elements of the linked list separated by spaces.

+3. In the main function:
+   - Create a variable `head` and initialize it to `None`.
+   - Read an integer `T` from the user, which represents the number of elements to insert.
+   - Loop `T` times and for each iteration, read an integer `data` from the user and insert it into the linked list using the `insert` method.
+   - Finally, call the `display` method to print the elements of the linked list.

 **Solution Section for `help.md`:**